Viral video of NYPD arresting woman selling churros in subway draws outrage

-Video of a woman being arrested for selling churros in a New York City subway Friday has drawn a critical eye on policing of the public transit service.
+Video of a woman being arrested as she was selling churros in a New York City subway Friday has drawn a critical eye on policing of the public transit service.

-Bystander Sofia Newman recorded the woman being arrested and posted the interaction on Twitter, where it has been viewed at least 1.8 million times.
-The unidentified woman was selling churros in the subway without a license and taken into custody by what appeared to be four NYPD officers.
+Sofia Newman, a bystander, recorded the woman being arrested and posted the interaction on Twitter, where it has been viewed at least 1.8 million times.
+The unidentified woman, who was selling churros in the subway without a license, was taken into custody by what appeared to be four city police officers.

 "Can she just go outside and keep her stuff?"
 Newman asked.